stratika/stratika.github.io/_pages/cv.md

 Work experience
 ======
+* 08/2023 - now: Research Fellow at The University of Manchester

-* 12/2018 - now: Research Associate at The University of Manchester
+* 12/2018 - 07/2023: Research Associate at The University of Manchester

 * 09/2016 - 01/2018: Teaching Assistant at The University of Manchester